borglab/gtsfm/README.md

 python visualization/view_scene.py --rendering_library open3d --point_rendering_mode point
 ```

-We provide a cache for the front-end results for GTSFM.
+For users that are working with the same dataset repeatedly, we provide functionality to cache front-end results for
+GTSFM for very fast inference afterwards.
 For more information, please refer to `gtsfm/frontend/cacher/README.md`.

 ## Repository Structure